 by Paul Duane

 Why “American”?
 Well, there’s nothing more American than owning property.
-It’s the American Dream, a house and some land surrounded by a fence.
+It’s the American Dream, houses for sale Dayton, Ohio some land surrounded by a fence.
 Built, as in all the best haunted house stories, on an Indian burial ground.
 And American Horror Story, series one, is all about decades of murder on a slice of prime West Coast real estate.

 I think it’s one of the most original and intriguing TV series in recent years, and one that’s come out of nowhere with a whole new way of representing the horror genre on television.

 Here’s the thing: TV doesn’t like anthologies any more.
 The days of The Twilight Zone, The Outer Limits and Alfred Hitchcock Presents… are all over.
 So what do you do if you love those short, creepy stories about creeps who come to bad ends, and you work in television, and you’re coming off one of the biggest surprise hits of recent years*?
 You make an anthology show but disguise it as a soapy serial.